 A Sermon on Ephesians 6:10-13Read more

-What are cults and why are they so dangerous?
-Dr. Martyn Lloyd-Jones says that the cults are groups that are not Christian, but nevertheless claim to be.
-They teach things that fundamentally deny the Christian faith and Gospel.
-Often times, cults are centered around one person who claims to have received a special divine revelation.
+What are cults?
+Why are they so dangerous?
+In this sermon on Ephesians 6:10–13 titled “Cults,” Dr. Martyn Lloyd-Jones says that cults are groups that are not Christian, but nevertheless claim to be.
+They teach things that fundamentally deny the Christian faith and gospel.
+Often, cults are centered around one person who claims to have received a special divine revelation.
 These cults either deny the authority of Scripture altogether, or they put another authority on equal level or above that of the Bible.
-Many of these cults minimize, or deny altogether, the doctrines of sin, the incarnation, and the atonement.
-Unlike heresies, cults are groups that are entirely outside of the Church and Christianity.
-What is the practical application of this sermon on Ephesians 6:10-13?
-Dr. Martyn Lloyd-Jones says that cults are one of the many ways that the Devil deceives people.
-The fact is that false teaching can, and does, destroy people’s lives because it sets them on the path to destruction by denying the true Gospel.
-This is why the Church must be clear that the Gospel is by faith, and faith alone in Christ who is both truly God and man.
-The Church must be clear on what the Gospel is.
+Many of these cults minimize or deny the doctrines of sin, the incarnation, and the atonement.
+Unlike heresies, cults are groups that are entirely outside of the church and Christianity.
+Dr. Martyn Lloyd-Jones says that cults are one of the many ways that the devil deceives people.
+False teaching can and does destroy people’s lives because it sets them on the path to destruction by denying the true gospel.
+This is why the church must be clear that the gospel is by faith alone in Christ who is both truly God and man.

 Additional Scripture Translations

 Ephesians 6:10-13, New American Standard Bible (NASB)